mohammedtigrini1/angular-eykd3t/README.md

 Work on features as needed.
 Goal is to be able to create animations to resume knowledge really fast.

+# TODO

+- How to override the coordinates of the animation?
+TRY TO UNDERSTAND WHAT I MEANT WITH THAT
+- Migrate from a file based animations to database based animation

 # BACKLOG

 ### Shapes

-- Draw one with a pen
+- Draw one with a pen or line tools
   - Implement rotation for these shapes
   - Implement scaling for these shapes

 ### Features

-- Publish shapes inside to a database.
+- Publish shapes inside to a database (IN ORDER TO REUSE THEMP)
   - Capacity to reuse animations
-- Invoke shapes with a command an be able to edit them
+- Invoke shapes with a command and be able to edit them DETAIL THIS
   - Capacity to reuse shapes
+- Rotate an object
+  - Input manually the center of gravity of the object
+- Scale an object

 ### Voice

-- For Voice -> Use a voice over software on the created videos.
+- For Voice -> Use a voice over software on the created videos (for now until I get the idea on how to incorporate the voice in a smart way)

-### Tooling

-- Little tooling to be able to create shapes not through the json file but through the software so to speak.
-  - Would necessit to be able to persist the shapes first.

 # DONE